-We have provided services for several SITE DEVELOPMENT projects in Pittsburgh and Philadelphia.
+We have provided site civil design services for many development projects in Pittsburgh and Philadelphia.
 Clients have included architects, engineering firms, housing authorities, educational facilities, developers, and public entities.
-Site Development projects generally include:
+Site civil design projects generally include:

 Surveying and Site Civil Design

 Clack Building No. 1 Renovation

 Sci-Tek provided surveying and civil engineering services for renovations of Building No. 1 at Allegheny County Health Department’s Frank B. Clack Health Center, located at 3901 Penn Avenue in Pittsburgh PA.
 The Clack Campus consists of eight buildings in a campus setting.
 Building No. 1 originally served as a hospital facility and was constructed in 1908.
 The purpose of this project was a complete renovation with the goal of achieving a minimum LEED Silver rating.

 Sci-Tek is providing site design for development of a new mid-rise building at the Northview Heights Community for the Housing Authority of the City of Pittsburgh.
 The mid-rise project will consist of two 4-story wings with a community center and will occupy approximately 4 acres along Penfort Street within the 88-acre Northview Heights property.
 Sci-Tek is providing civil and geotechnical engineering, surveying, and project management.

 Intermodal Transit Facility